DrPandemic/aigar.io/clients/python/README.md

             and a dumb AI will take over the player's cells until the player becomes active once again.

+### Cell
+Individual entity controlled by a `Player`.
+Through movement, it can consume resources and enemy cells to grow.
+It loses a portion of its mass over time.

+A cell can be moved by changing its `target`.

+To collect a resource, a cell must collide with it.

+To eat an enemy cell, a cell must almost completely overlap its enemy and be 10% bigger than it.

+#### Attributes
+- `id`: Identifier of the cell

+- `mass`: Mass of the cell.
+          The bigger the mass, the bigger the cell, the slower the cell can move or accelerate.
+          Mass decays over time (by a ratio of the current mass).

+- `radius`: Radius of the cell, influenced by its current mass

+- `position`: Current position (`Vec2` object) of the cell in the `Map`

+- `target`: Target (`Vec2` object) that the cell should go for.
+            Move the cell by changing this value.

 ### Resources
 Contains the information about the resources available on the map.
 Collecting those resources with a cell results in a potential increase of a cell's mass and a player's overall score in the competition.

+To collect a resource, a `Cell` must collide with it.

 There are three available resource types:
 | Resource Type | Cell Mass Gain | Player Score Gain |